-Gananoque Boat Line ferries students to Georgina Island where they follow a series of clues to learn about the park and its place in the Thousand Islands ecosystem.
-Working in teams, students use a map, compass and binoculars to solve the island's riddles and complete the quest.
-This 1 ½-hour program is offered in May, June and September.
+Let your students board a Gananoque Boat Line ferry to Georgina Island where they will follow a series of clues to explore the national park island and learn about its place in the Thousand Islands ecosystem!
+Working in teams, students will use a map, compass, and binoculars to solve the island's riddles, complete challenges, and earn the secret password to re-board the boat.

 Family-friendly activities abound at the Mallorytown Landing Visitor Centre.
 Live animals that you can touch and hold, new and changing exhibits, and an interactive story series on Mohawk culture give you a deeper look into the Thousand Islands landscape.